roeeelnekave/crash-api-application/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-**8. To create a systemd service for app, create the   `touch ./ansible/roles/crashapi/templates/nodeexporter.service.j2` and paste the following in `./ansible/roles/crashapi/templates/nodeexporter.service.j2`**
+**8. To create a systemd service for Node Exporter, create the   `touch ./ansible/roles/crashapi/templates/nodeexporter.service.j2` and paste the following in `./ansible/roles/crashapi/templates/nodeexporter.service.j2`**

 ```bash